idilkara/ENS492-RAGDocumentManager/documentation/database.md

 - The `sessions` collection tracks user interactions, maintaining state across user visits
 - The `startup_log` provides system diagnostics that can be useful for troubleshooting and auditing

-## Recommended Improvements

-1. Implement secure password storage with hashing
-2. Consider adding indexes for commonly queried fields
-3. Add versioning for documents if needed
-4. Consider implementing soft delete functionality for documents
-5. Add validation rules for each collection